sapcc/limes/docs/users/api-v1-specification.md

   category strings `networking` and `loadbalancing`, since these topics are cleanly separable from each other.
 * `externally_managed`: If `true`, quota for this resource is managed by some other system than Limes.
 Attempts to set project/domain quota via the Limes API will be rejected.
+* `scales_with`: An object containing the fields `service_type`, `resource_name` and `factor`.
+If given, this resource *scales with* another resource which is identified by the `scales_with.service_type` and `scales_with.resource_name` fields.
+Following relations are only provided as a suggestion to user agents; they are not evaluated by Limes.
+When resource X scales with resource Y, it means that a user agent SHOULD suggest to change the quota for X whenever the user wants to change the quota for Y. The amount by which the quota for X is changed shall be equal to the requested change in quota for Y, multiplied with the value of the `scales_with.factor` field.
+For example, if resource `network/listeners` scales with `network/loadbalancers` with a scaling factor of 2, when the user requests that the loadbalancers quota be increased by 5, the user agent should suggest to increase the listeners quota by 10.

 Limes tracks quotas in its local database, and expects that the quota values in the backing services may only be manipulated by the Limes service user, but not by the project's members or admins.
 If, nonetheless, Limes finds the